Skip to main content

 "Prevent blisters by stretching out sandals," advises McConnachie.
 "Wear them with socks and walk around indoors to loosen them up, or use foot balm to protect your skin from chaffing."

 "Using a clean, dry dressing with a non-stick section is also advisable.
-Most foot blisters clear up if further excessive friction is avoided."
+Most foot blisters clear up if you're careful not to rub them."

 How do I avoid verrucas and smelly feet?

-Verrucas are foot warts, small growths that commonly occur on the soles of the feet or around the toe area, and may grow inward beneath a hard, thick layer of skin (known as a callus).
+Verrucas are foot warts, or small growths that commonly occur on the soles of the feet or around the toe area.
+They may grow inward beneath a hard, thick layer of skin (callus).

-They are caused by the human papilloma virus (HPV), which is highly contagious through direct person-to-person contact, a risk during summer when feet are more exposed.
+They are caused by the human papilloma virus (HPV), which is highly contagious through direct person-to-person contact.
+Our chances of catching it are higher during summer when our feet are more exposed.
+This strain of HPV virus is a different strain to the ones that are linked to cervical cancer.

-"If you suffer with verrucas, avoid touching them and about half will clear up of their own accord within a year," says McConnachie.
+"If you're susceptible to verrucas, avoid touching them and about half will clear up of their own accord within a year," says McConnachie.
 "An over-the-counter ointment or gel can also be used.
-In painful cases, if they have been present for longer than six months, or if they are spreading, it is worth visiting your GP or a podiatrist."
+In painful cases, if they have been present for longer than six months, or if they are spreading, visit your doctor or a podiatrist."

 Although not as uncomfortable as verrucas, sweaty, smelly feet are a common and embarrassing affliction during the hot summer months.
 However, worry not.
 Preventing foot odour can be as simple as wearing open sandals when you can, or changing tights or socks at least once a day.

-"Choose socks containing at least 70% cotton, wool or bamboo, although some man-made fibre socks are specifically designed to keep feet dry," adds McConnachie.
-"Wash feet at least once a day, dry carefully between the toes and alternate the shoes you wear daily to allow them to dry out.
+"Choose socks containing at least 70% cotton, wool or bamboo - although some man-made fibre socks are specifically designed to keep feet dry," adds McConnachie.
+"Keep your feet clean by washing them daily.
+Dry carefully between the toes and alternate the shoes you wear daily to allow them to dry out.
 If odour persists, try an antibacterial soap."

 Hard heel skin and toenails

-Cracked heels are painful and unsightly all year around, but especially when the weather warms up.
+Cracked heels are painful and you may feel unsightly all year around.
+But especially when the weather warms up.

-This is because a lot of popular summer shoes have thin soles, meaning the fat pad on the heel receives more pressure as the foot strikes the floor.
+This is because a lot of popular summer shoes have thin soles - meaning that the fat pad on the heel receives more pressure as the foot strikes the floor.

-McConnachie advises using a pumice stone or a non-metal foot file while in the shower or bath to gently exfoliate the build-up of skin that can occur on the heels of your feet.
-When your skin is dry, apply a good-quality foot moisturiser - look for one containing clinical grade urea - except between the toes.
+McConnachie advises using a pumice stone or a non-metal foot file while in the shower.
+Alternatively, fill a bath with warm water to gently exfoliate the build-up of skin that can occur on the heels of your feet.
+When your skin is dry, apply a good-quality foot moisturiser.
+Look for one containing clinical grade urea - except between the toes.

-Finally, the podiatrist shares invaluable advice on how to avoid tripping up on another perennial summer foot care problem: unsightly toenails.
+Finally, the podiatrist shares invaluable advice on how to avoid tripping up on another of summer's common foot problems - unsightly toenails.

 "When cutting toenails, it's best to use nail nippers, rather than nail cutters, because they have a smaller cutting blade and a longer handle," McConnachie explains.
 "Cut your nails straight across and don't cut too low at the edge or down the side - the corner of the nail should be visible above the skin.
 Also, it is better to cut your nails after a bath or shower when they are much softer."